mattgolub/internal_model_estimation/README.md

 MATLAB VERSIONS:

 This codepack was developed and tested using Matlab R2015a for Mac.
-We have also had success with Matlab R2016a and R2017b.
+We have also had success with Matlab R2011, R2016a, R2017b, and R2018a for Mac, and Matlab R2018a for Linux .
 This codepack may not be compatible with earlier Matlab versions.

 DESCRIPTION: